Residential Tenancy (Jersey)

 (1) The landlord under a

-residential tenancy agreement shall serve on the tenant under the agreement a
+residential tenancy agreement must give the tenant a copy of the agreement as

-soon as reasonably practicable after the residential tenancy agreement, or an
+made or varied, as soon as reasonably practicable after the residential tenancy

-agreement for its variation or renewal, has been signed by or on behalf of the
+agreement, or an agreement for its variation, has been signed by or on behalf

 (2) The landlord under a